samyak1409/internship-tasks/Task 1/README.md

 # Task 1

-This directory contains the code which extracts all the data of all the miner models listed (>200) on [ASIC Miner Value](https://www.asicminervalue.com).
+This directory contains the code which extracts the profitability data of all the miner models (>200) from [ASIC Miner Value](https://www.asicminervalue.com) (live income estimation of all known ASIC miners).